MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 In **RevoMods**, we deprecated several functions that were intended solely for use by the R Productivity Environment, which itself was discontinued in Microsoft R Server 8.0.3.
 For details about obsolete functions, see [release notes](notes/r-server-notes.md).

+<a name="rxexecby"></a>
-## "Pleasingly Parallel" processing with rxExecBy
+## "Pleasingly Parallel" processing with rxExecBy on Spark and SQL Server

 Demand is growing for the ability to efficiently handle a large number of small models at scale.
-In this use case, modeling (or processing) occurs over data collected for singular entities -- such as devices, people, products, days -- where the per-entity data sets are relatively small in comparison with big data use cases so often typical of R workloads.
+In this use case, modeling (or processing) occurs over data collected for singular entities -- such as devices, people, products, days -- where the per-entity data sets are relatively small in comparison with big data scenarios so often typical of R workloads.

-In this release, you can leverage the new `rxExecBy` function against unordered data, have it sorted and grouped into partitions (one partition per entity), and then processed using whatever function or operation you want to run.
-For example, to project the health outcomes of individuals in a fitness study, you could run predictive analysis over data collected about each person.
-Using `rxExecBy`, partitioning and processing executes in parallel on platforms that support it.
+In this release, you can leverage the new `rxExecBy` function against unordered data, have it sorted and grouped into partitions (one partition per entity), and then processed in parallel using whatever function or operation you want to run.
+For example, to project the health outcomes of individuals in a fitness study, you could run a prediction model over data collected about each person.
+Supported compute context includes `RxSpark` and `RxInSQLServer`.

 To learn more, see [Quickstart: Parallel processing on partitioned data with rxExecBy](quickstart-rxexecby.md).